Highlights IPL Auction 2021: Chris Morris Shatters Record as Glenn Maxwell Finds a New Home in RCB

 IPL Auction 2021 Live Updates:

 Hello everyone and welcome to our live coverage from the IPL 2021 Auction set to be held today in Chennai.
 Even though this year’s version will not be a mega event, still a whopping 1114 players from India and across the globe had registered themselves for the auction.
 The list was given to the eight franchises by the BCCI and it was pruned to 292 but with Mark Wood pulling out on Wednesday, it’s been further reduced to 291 cricketers now.
-Also Read - IPL 2021 Auction: Chris Morris, Kyle Jamieson Hit the Pay Dirt; Franchises Love-Affair With Glenn Maxwell Continues
+Also Read - IPL 2021 Auction: Shahrukh Khan, Chetan Sakariya to Krishnappa Gowtham, Uncapped Indian Players Who Got The BIG Bucks

 IPL 2021 Auction Top Players

 Several megastars including Glenn Maxwell, Aaron Finch, Steven Smith, Harbhajan Singh among others will watch with keen intent as their fate gets sealed today.
 Few names could spark bidding war among the teams which are aiming to plug gaps in their setup rather than going for wholesale change.
 Sunrisers Hyderabad with three vacancies have the lowest number of vacant spots to fill while Royal Challengers Bangalore have the most slots – 13- to buy players for.
 Punjab Kings (earlier Kings XI Punjab) have the biggest purse of Rs 53.2 crore to spend while Kolkata Knight Riders and Sunrisers Hyderabad have Rs 10.75 crore each to splurge at the auction.
-Also Read - IPL 2021 Full Squads: Complete List of Players in 8 Franchises
+Also Read - IPL Auction Delhi Capitals Full Squad: Steve Smith, Umesh Yadav Join DC; Players Bought Today And Check Final Squad

-Note: Amount is in crore Also Read - IPL Auction: Five Most Expensive Players Bought
+Note: Amount is in crore Also Read - IPL Auction Kolkata Knight Riders Full Squad: Harbhajan Singh, Shakib-al-Hasan And Other Players Bought by KKR

 |Franchise